-Teenagers often get a bad reputation for being moody, friend-obsessed or lazy, but they are also the ones who can make or break a family vacation.
-No parent wants to leave their teen behind and you don't have to.
+While teens are known to be moody, lazy and obsessed with social media, they're also the ones who can make or break a family vacation.
+No parent wants to leave their teen behind, and you don't have to do so.
 More often than not, they're up for having a good time with the family -- it might just take a group effort.
 Follow our tips for traveling with your teenager and you'll be well on your way to having a happy and peaceful family getaway.

 Before You Go

-Bring a friend.
-Traveling with another family has its pros and cons -- on the one hand, you can enjoy adult time while the kids keep each other company, but on the other, you have to adjust to another family's idea of fun.
-Another possibility is letting your teen bring along a friend.
+Traveling with another family has its pros and cons -- on one hand, you can enjoy adult time while the kids keep each other company, but on the other, you have to adjust to another family's idea of fun.
+Another possibility is letting your teen bring a friend on vacation.
 If it isn't too cost-prohibitive and the friend's parents are on board, having your teen bring a friend just might mean more downtime for you.

 In the Air

 When fights occur and meltdowns happen (and they will), try and move on as quickly as possible.
 Hopefully, the less you dwell, the less your teen will, too.